Slackadays/Chata/ultrassembler/README.md

 ### ▫️ Directive support

 Because Ultrassembler only generates RISC-V machine code, it ignores directives such as `.align` and `.globl` which only make sense with executable files.

+Support for these directives could come in the future through a "faux header" setup where attributes and constants are emulated as if there was a header.

 Here's a table of what [directives](https://github.com/riscv-non-isa/riscv-asm-manual/blob/main/src/asm-manual.adoc) Ultrassembler supports as of the latest commit: